Carmen Ennesch

 Carmen Ennesch (22 May 1902 – 19 February 2000) was a Luxembourgish-French journalist, writer, and historian.
 She is known as the first female Luxembourgish journalist.

 Early life and education

-Carmen Ennesch was born on 22 May 1902 in Aix-la-Chapelle, Germany, the daughter of the engineer and writer Alphonse Ennesch.
-After completing her baccalauréat at the Lycée de jeunes filles in Luxembourg in 1921, she studied law and economy in Austria, Belgium and Germany before obtaining a degree in social and political science from the University of Frankfurt-am-Main in 1923.
+Carmen Ennesch was born on 22 May 1902 in Aachen, Germany, the daughter of the engineer and writer Alphonse Ennesch.
+After completing her baccalauréat at the Lycée de Jeunes Filles in Luxembourg in 1921, she studied law and economics in Austria, Belgium and Germany before obtaining a degree in social and political science from the University of Frankfurt-am-Main in 1923.
 Her thesis focussed on the wage structures of metallurgical workers and miners.
 After marrying Pierre Paul Desmulie she became a French citizen and moved to Paris in 1939, but refused to comply with contemporary social traditions and give up working once married.